 Guy Rawstron Branch of 145 squadron sat with his Mae West on waiting for a scramble at Westhampnett.
 Sadly, he was killed in action on the 11th August 1940.
 (Tangmere Museum)

-Pilot Officer J E Storrar was back in action again on the 29th July just South of Worthing when he managed to engage a Ju88, his combat report explains the action:-
+Pilot Officer J E Storrar was back in action again on the 29th July just South of Worthing when he managed to engage a Ju88.
+The squadron records record:-